ChrisVilches/Pokemon-Maze-Part-II/README.md

 4 Breakable boulder
 ```

 An input example (it's read from `stdin`).
-So if this text is in a `file.txt` you can execute `ruby main.rb < file.txt` to run the algorithm and solve it.
+So if this text is in `file.txt` you can execute `ruby main.rb < file.txt` to run the algorithm and solve it.

 ```
 1 1